madhavpatel236/Mega-Blogs/README.md

 ```
 npm i appwrite
 ```
-- Now we can use the appwrite authentication as well as other services in out project, Now From the appwrite Documentation we can use all the property https://appwrite.io/docs/references

-In this project i used the authentication property in much optimize way so that it will easy for you to understand and also make your code more readable. ` src > appwrite > auth.js `
+- Now we can use the appwrite authentication as well as other services in out project, Now From the appwrite Documentation we can use all the property https://appwrite.io/docs/references <br> <br>  In this project i used the authentication property in much optimize way so that it will easy for you to understand and also make your code more readable. ` src > appwrite > auth.js `

 - Now after the authentication portion we will implement or build the configurtion part of our project. for that i was learned from the documentaion.